TaikiMiyagawa/FunctionalPINN/README.md

 WIP

 Will be opend by mid November.
+Stay tuned!!